kindl/Hypatia/README.md

 love lua
 ```

-Head over to the examples folder to see how applications look like.
+Head over to the folder "examples" to see how applications look like.